CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 ## Exercise 3 Loading data into a container with Kaldi installed

 Refer to the workshop preparation guide for how to [download the kaldi-helpers image](2018-summer-workshop-preparation#download-the-workshop-code) if you don't already have it.
-(Kaldi-helpers is the name of the bunch of scripts which we use to prepare our data for Kaldi.)

-Wait while it downloads, then we can run a container from it.

-Your terminal should still be in the Desktop/abui_toy_corpus folder.
+You'll also need to download the toy corpus and put the abui_toy_corpus folder on your Desktop if you haven't done that.

-Use the following command to load the current working directory into the container.
+3.1.
+Use the following command to load the abui_toy_corpus directory into a new Docker container.
 We also introduce a new option `--rm` which cleans up when we exit the container.

 Mac
 ```
-$ docker run -it --rm -v ~/Desktop/abui_toy_corpus:/kaldi-helpers/working_dir/input coedl/kaldi-helpers:0.77
+$ docker run -it --rm -v ~/Desktop/abui_toy_corpus:/kaldi-helpers/working_dir/input coedl/kaldi-helpers:0.79
 ```

 Windows
 ```
-> docker run -it --rm -v C:\Users\%username%\Desktop\abui_toy_corpus:/kaldi-helpers/working_dir/input coedl/kaldi-helpers:0.77
+> docker run -it --rm -v C:\Users\%username%\Desktop\abui_toy_corpus:/kaldi-helpers/working_dir/input coedl/kaldi-helpers:0.79
 ```

 Pulling apart what it means:
 ```
-$ docker run -it --rm -v ~/Desktop/abui_toy_corpus:/kaldi-helpers/working_dir/input coedl/kaldi-helpers:0.77
+$ docker run -it --rm -v ~/Desktop/abui_toy_corpus:/kaldi-helpers/working_dir/input coedl/kaldi-helpers:0.79
 ```

 - `$` this is the prompt, after which we type our commands.
 You'll see `>` on Windows